 PRO’S TIP No room for error off the tee, aim slightly left of the large pine tree, if you can’t see the green for your second!

-An over the gully dogleg right Par 4 for men, Par 3 for women.
+An over the gully dogleg right Par 4 from the blue and white tees, Par 3 from the yellow.
 From either tee a par is a score to be proud of because this hole will test your judgement and skill.

 PRO’S TIP There is a lot of dead ground in front of the green, be up with your second!